The Origins of 12 Supermarket Chains

 In 1872, 22-year-old bricklayer George Albert Ralphs lost an arm in a hunting accident and was forced to find a new occupation.
 Ralphs took a job at a grocery store in downtown Los Angeles and saved enough money to open his own store with his brother two years later.
 Ralphs Bros.
 Grocery provided lodging for farmers who came to Los Angeles to sell their crops, enabling its founders to establish a good relationship with some of their main suppliers.
 By 1928, Ralphs, had 10 cash-and-carry stores.
 As Ralphs grew over the next several decades, it opened bakeries, creameries, and floral departments in its stores.
 In 1978, Ralphs introduced a line of Plain Wrap products, an alternative to name-brand items.
 Today, Ralphs is the largest subsidiary of Kroger.

 In 1912, Sam Seelig opened the first grocery store bearing his name in Los Angeles.
 By 1922, the Seelig’s chain had grown to 71 stores.
 When Seelig decided to leave the company to enter the real estate business two years later, a contest was held to rename his stores.
-Safeway won.
-The name was a reference to the chain’s cash-and-carry policy.
+"Safeway" - a reference to the chain’s cash-and-carry policy - was the winning submission.
 While many grocery stores at the time offered credit, Seelig’s did not, making it the “safe way” to shop and avoid falling into debt.
 Safeway’s 322 stores merged with M.B.
 Skaggs’ chain of 428 stores in 1926 and was first listed on the New York Stock Exchange in 1928.
-Today, the chain has more than 1,000 stores.

 Shaw’s traces its roots to Portland, Maine, where George C. Shaw opened a tea shop in 1862.
 In 1919, Maynard A. Davis, who owned a small chain of grocery stores in Massachusetts called Brockton Public Market (BPM), purchased the George C. Shaw Company.
 The two entities continued to grow over the next several decades, opening stores throughout New England.
 In 1978, BPM stores changed their name to Shaw’s Supermarkets to streamline the marketing and advertising efforts of the two companies, which formally merged one year later.